• Proto-Indo-European Religion

 Perseus is the Persian form of the name of this God, but he is not reported in Persian sources.
 Rather, he is only known from Greek sources where he is the legendary hero who kills Medusa.
 An image of Perseus decapitating Medusa appears on Greek metopes by 600 BCE.

 In Greek, this deity appears in the form Prokris, the morning dew.
 This Goddess appears in a myth in which she is slain by her lover Cephalos, when he mistakes her for prey hiding in the shady forest.
 As George Cox remarks in The Mythology of the Aryan Nations, “frost in the north, dew in the south.”
-This form and its variations illustrate an important element in the reconstruction of the Indo-European religion.
-It’s necessary to take into account differences in climate over the very broad geographic range of the Indo-European Languages.
+This form and its variations illustrate an important element in the reconstruction of the Indo-European religion, that it’s necessary to take into account differences in climate over the very broad geographic range of the Indo-European Languages.

 It has been argued that Jupiter or Jove is the Latin form of this God, since the fourth day of the week in Latin is named after Jove and this corresponds to the fourth day of the week in several other European languages which are named after the corresponding deities listed here.
 However there are a number of problems with this argument.
 For example, if the seven day week was introduced to northern European cultures by Christians at the time of the introduction of Christianity, it is difficult to see why the Christians would have translated the names of Roman Pagan weekday names into the names of other Pagan Gods.
 And if the seven day week was introduced by Roman Pagans, it is difficult to see how they came to have absorbed the seven day week from Jews, independent of Christianity.
 The seven day week has historically been considered to be an invention of the Jews, as a development of the story in Genesis, but it’s difficult to imagine that such a major social institution would have become standard in Rome before Christianity became widespread in the Roman empire.
 In any case, the Indo-Europeans are known to have dedicated certain days of the month to certain Gods although no universal system for this has been reconstructed with one possible exception.
 Gamkrelidze and Ivanov argue that the fourth day of every month may have been dedicated to *Perkunos by the Proto-Indo-Europeans and that this dedication was extended to Jove and to Thor, by later substitution.